 If your dog has nutritional deficiencies or dehydration, its skin might become dry.
 Dry skin leads to cracked, flaky skin.
 This can become irritating for your dog because it causes the skin to be itchy and uncomfortable.

 Always make sure that your dog has fresh, clean water.
 Keep an eye on the water dish throughout the day.
 If you notice hair or other contaminants, replace it with clean water.

 Pick a brand of dog food that has all of the essential things your dog needs each day.
 This includes a quality protein source, fats, carbohydrates, minerals, and vitamins.
 Protein and fat are very important for your dog's coat and skin.

-You might notice that your dog’s itching comes back with a vengeance during certain times of the year, and it could be due to dry air and low humidity.
-In the winter, people will often blast the heat, which dries out the air.
-This can leave your dog’s skin dry and flaky.
+You might notice that your dog's itching comes back with a vengeance during certain times of the year, and it could be due to dry air and low humidity.
+People will often blast the heat in the winter, which dries out the air.
+This can leave your dog's skin dry and flaky.

 If your dog has dry skin, you might also notice that they instantly scratch at an area of their body that has just been touched or pet.
 If this is the case, check your pet's coat for dander.
 Simply part their fur and check for flakes of skin.
 During the winter (a dry season), avoid heavy brushing and ensure that their skin is not red or irritated after grooming.

 If you're using a space heater or other portable heating device, make sure it's not near your dog's bed or favorite areas of the house.
 Instead, keep your pooch warm by swaddling them in a blanket or purchasing a heated dog bed.
 Dogs can get cold, too, despite having more fur than us.